Change-Agent: Towards Interactive Comprehensive Remote Sensing Change Interpretation and Analysis: Introduction

 \section{Introduction}

 \IEEEPARstart{T}{he} changes in the Earth's surface, as a dynamic indicator of the Earth's system, profoundly affect the planet's evolution and the survival of humankind.
-Observing and analyzing these changes is pivotal for advancing sustainable human development \cite{CDSurvey_DL2}.
+Observing and analyzing these changes is pivotal for advancing sustainable human development \cite{lv2022land_CD_survey}.
 Remote sensing (RS) satellite imagery, offering a unique ``God's perspective," emerges as an effective tool for monitoring Earth's dynamic changes.
-Remote sensing image change interpretation (RSICI) has emerged as a significant research focus \cite{CDSurvey_DL}.
+Remote sensing image change interpretation (RSICI) has emerged as a significant research focus \cite{Zheng_202410439252}.
 RSICI aims to identify and analyze changes from images captured at different times in the same geographical area.
-It can provide decision-making support for environmental protection \cite{environmental_monitoring_2}, urban planning \cite{urban_4}, resource management \cite{wang2024CD_review}, etc.
+It can provide decision-making support for environmental protection \cite{Noman_10489990}, urban planning \cite{Lin_10415489}, resource management \cite{wang2024CD_review}, etc.

 Current RSICI technology primarily encompasses change detection and change captioning.
-Change detection accurately localizes the spatial location of surface changes at the pixel level \cite{TransUNetCD,ISPRS2022changemask,CD_feng2023change,CD_zhang2023remote,feng2023change_CD}.
+Change detection accurately localizes the spatial location of surface changes at the pixel level \cite{ISPRS2022changemask,CD_feng2023change}.
 In contrast, change captioning aims at articulating the attributes and meanings of changes using natural language, emphasizing the semantic-level understanding of changes \cite{RSICC_1,RSICC_2,RSICCformer,RSICC_TIP2023,liu2023decoupling}.
 Despite significant advancements in both areas, their respective limitations prevent us from obtaining comprehensive change interpretation information by utilizing a single technology.
-Specifically, while change detection can accurately localize the changed area, it lacks a deeper understanding of changes' underlying meanings, such as the characteristics of ground objects or the spatial relationships between them.
+Specifically, although change detection can accurately localize the changed area, {it lacks a deeper semantic-level understanding of changes' underlying meanings, such as the characteristics of ground objects (e.g., category, color, shape), the spatial relationships between them (e.g., ``beside'', ``around'') and dynamics of changes (e.g., ``appear'', ``removed'')}.
 Conversely, change captioning can provide rich semantic-level interpretation information but may fall short in providing precise pixel-level change localization.
 Therefore, there is a pressing need to explore a multi-level change interpretation (MCI) approach providing both pixel-level and semantic-level change information, facilitating precise change localization while delving into the essence and implications of the changes.

 Moreover, practical applications often require comprehensive analysis and further processing of both pixel-level and semantic-level change interpretation results to meet specific needs.
 For instance, users may require statistical analysis of changed object numbers, consuming significant time and effort from researchers and demanding users' technical proficiency.